FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/ansible_FISCO-BCOS_Webase-deploy.md

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy5106.png)

-So far we have finished using webase-Deploy's management and functional testing of the alliance chain is complete.！^_^ 。
+So far, we have completed the management and functional testing of the alliance chain using webase-deploy, and we are done！^_^ 。

 ## 7 Development Perception

-#### The way of heaven, the damage is more than enough to make up for the deficiency, is the false victory, the deficiency is more than enough to win.！
+#### The way of heaven, the damage is more than enough to make up for the deficiency, is the false victory, the deficiency is more than enough to win！

 #### Do not take small steps, not even a thousand miles,

-#### If you don't accumulate small streams, you can't become a river or a sea.！
+#### If you don't accumulate small streams, you can't become a river or a sea！

 #### False public opinion horse, non-profit also, but to thousands of miles,

-#### False boat, non-energy water also, and the river.！
+#### False boat, non-energy water also, and the river！

-#### A gentleman is born different, good and false in things.！
+#### A gentleman is born different, good and false in things！